MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 ##### Virtual WAN Architecture

 > [!TIP]
-> Review the Azure Landing Zone design area for [Virtual WAN architecture](../azure-best-practices/virtual-wan-network-topology.md)
+> Review the Azure landing zone design area for [Virtual WAN architecture](../azure-best-practices/virtual-wan-network-topology.md)

 1. Create new Virtual Hub in the existing Virtual WAN in the new target region
 2. (optional) Deploy Azure Firewall or supported Network Virtual Appliances (NVA) into your new Virtual Hub